 Who we are.

 The Ann Arbor Velo Club (AAVC) started in the mid-70’s with about 30 road riders and grew to become one of the largest cycling clubs in Michigan by the early 90's.
 Today, AAVC is a multi-discipline club with riders from all walks of life.
 Our membership is as diverse as Ann Arbor itself, including many University of Michigan riders, recreational riders, and youth.
-We truly span the spectrum from families and Ann Arbor area residents just looking to stay fit - all the way up to a sponsored cat 1/2 team.
-We have an organized coaching staff to develop the Junior's (under-19) program, the Men’s and Women’s racing teams, and a Master's team (35+).
-The Club's support of cycling in Southeast Michigan includes the organization of weekly rides, clinics, and races such as the annual Ann Arbor Spring Training Series, Cone-Azalia Classic, CXpreX Training Series, and Mad Anthony.
+We truly span the spectrum from families and Ann Arbor area residents just looking to stay fit - all the way up to the cat 1/2 team.
+We have an organized coaching staff to develop the Junior's (under-19) program, the Men’s and Women’s racing teams.
+The Club's support of cycling in Southeast Michigan includes the organization of weekly rides, clinics, and races such as the annual Ann Arbor Spring Training Series, Vet's Park CX, CXpreX Training Series, and Mad Anthony.

 An interview with club organizer, Paul Alman

 How long has the club been in existence?

 The Club started in the mid-70's as a spin-off of the Wolverines.
 Phil Farber, Andy Overmire, Phil Woolsley, Mark Nobilette, Ken and Dave, were among some of the original riders.
 It grew in prominence during the late 70s with about 30 riders.
 Things leveled off, went into decline, changed its name to the Great Lakes Cycling Club for a year or so (the president was from Jackson and we were trying to attract more riders from that area).
 It started to grow significantly in the early 90's and has continued to be the largest USCF club in Michigan (in terms of licensed riders) since about 1997.